 The support will be based on salaries as at the last RTI submission up on or before 19 March 2020 and therefore subsequent changes will be ineffective in securing additional Government support.

 Is it possible to furlough more employees if work dries up more than expected?

 Furloughed employees must have been on the company PAYE payroll on 19 March 2020 and included on an RTI submission by then, except for those who have joined under TUPE after this date.
 Employees hired after 19 March 2020 cannot be furloughed.
-However, employees who were made redundant or who stopped working for the employer on or after 28 February can be rehired and placed on furlough.
-Please see other FAQs in connection with reemploying leavers.
+However, employees who were made redundant or who stopped working for the employer on or after 28 February ould have been rehired and placed on furlough.

 I have employees who have joined the Company after 19 March 2020, are they eligible for the furlough scheme?